 - Who was at fault for the accident

-Initially an insurance company may try to deny your claim or keep delaying the resolution so the injured driver will give up and accept whatever settlement they offer.
+Initially, an insurance company may try to deny your claim or keep delaying the resolution so the injured driver will give up and accept whatever settlement they offer.
 This is where it helps to speak to an experienced personal injury attorney.
 Never accept the insurance company’s first offer as it is likely to be much lower than what you deserve.
 An experienced rear ended collision accident attorney should know the insurance companies’ tricks and how to fight back.
 The team of personal injury lawyers at Curcio Law Offices work hard to get you the compensation you deserve after a rear ended collision.

 Do I need a lawyer if a rear end collision was not my fault?

 It is difficult to deal with insurance companies after any type of car accident.
 Insurance companies always try to offer you less money for a settlement than you deserve.
 This is why it’s important to speak with an attorney with experience in personal injury cases.
 Regardless of whether a rear ended collision was your fault or not, it’s wise to at the very least get a free consultation with an attorney.
-The attorneys at Curcio Law Offices have decades of experience and success in auto accident cases.
+The car accident attorneys at Curcio Law Offices in Chicago have decades of experience and success in auto accident cases.